 As shown in Table 3.B-18, vehicle and transit trips generated by the Developer's Proposed Option would increase transit delay by a maximum of 73 seconds along Frida Kahlo Way (southbound direction, weekday p.m. peak hour), a maximum of 100 seconds along Ocean Avenue (westbound direction, weekday p.m. peak hour), and a maximum of 81 seconds along Geneva Avenue (westbound direction, weekday p.m. peak hour).
-1 minute and 40 seconds along Ocean Avenue in the westbound direction during the weekday p.m. peak hour and a maximum of 1 minute and 6 seconds along Ocean Avenue in the eastbound direction during the weekday a.m. peak hour.
+1 minute and 40 seconds along Ocean Avenue to the 49 and K/T in the westbound direction during the weekday p.m. peak hour and a maximum of 1 minute and 6 seconds along Ocean Avenue to the 49 and K/T in the eastbound direction during the weekday a.m. peak hour.

-Based on an analysis of the project-related change in delay attributable to traffic congestion, transit reentry, and passenger boardings/alightings, tThe majority of the transit delay increase is attributable to the increase in passenger boarding delay resulting from the project-generated transit riders.
+Based on an analysis of the project-related change in delay attributable to traffic congestion, transit reentry, and passenger boardings/alightings, the majority of the transit delay increase is attributable to the increase in passenger boarding delay resulting from the project-generated transit riders.
 The Developer's Proposed Option would not create additional transit reentry delay during the a.m. or p.m. peak hours.